Zoonotic Influenza Vaccines

 March 1, 2021 - To date, five avian influenza A(H9N2) cases were reported from China in 2021.
 A total of 43 cases of human infection with avian influenza A(H9N2) in China have been reported since December 2015.

 February 25, 2021 - The WHO reported a total of 239 cases of human infection with avian influenza A(H5N1) virus had been reported from four countries within the Western Pacific Region since January 2003 (Table 1).
 Of these cases, 134 were fatal, resulting in a case fatality rate (CFR) of 56%.
 The last case was reported from Lao PDR, with an onset date of 13 October 2020 (one case, no death).

-February 18, 2021 - The National IHR Focal Point for the Russian Federation notified the WHO of the detection of avian influenza A(H5N8) in seven human clinical specimens.
+February 18, 2021 - The National IHR Focal Point for the Russian Federation notified the WHO of detecting avian influenza A(H5N8) in seven human clinical specimens.
 These are the first reported detection of avian influenza A(H5N8) in humans.
-Positive clinical specimens were collected from poultry farmworkers who participated in a response operation to contain an avian influenza A(H5N8) outbreak detected in a poultry farm in Astrakhan Oblast, the Russian Federation.
+In addition, positive clinical specimens were collected from poultry farmworkers who participated in a response operation to contain an avian influenza A(H5N8) outbreak detected in a poultry farm in Astrakhan Oblast, the Russian Federation.